 Lama in Hawaiian Culture: Lama, like many Hawaiian words, has multiple meanings.
 Lama is the name Hawaiians gave to two closely related species of endemic trees, Diospyros sandwicensis and D. hillebrandii.
 Lama also means torch, light, and flame.
 As in English, this meaning was extended to suggested enlightenment, as in the learning of hula.
 In ancient times, a block of lama wood wrapped in scented yellow kapa was placed on a kuahu (altar); the lama wood embodied Laka, the goddess of hula.
 The sick were placed in a hale (house), constructed in the daylight hours of a single day from lama wood, to be cured.
 Lama wood was also used to erect fences around sacred places.
 A poultice for skin sores was made of pulverized lama wood and other ingredients.
 Fish traps were sometimes made from lama branches.
 Hawaiians ate the slightly astringent ripe lama fruit after drying; lama is related to persimmon.

 Collecting Seeds: Lama normally flower and fruit once a year.
 In my experience (mostly on O‘ahu), lama fruits ripen during the winter or early spring.
 The ripe fruits are soft, and can be red, orange, or yellow.
 Inside, there can be anywhere from one to four light brown seeds (1-2 seeds per fruit is most common).
 While seeds directly from the tree are preferable, being cleaner and less likely damaged by insects, etc., you can often collect abundant lama seeds from the ground.
-Back at the nursery, remove the seeds from their fruit and wash thoroughly.
-Sterilize the seeds by soaking in 10% bleach for 10-15 minutes; this is particularly important for any seeds collected from the ground.
+Back at the nursery, remove the seeds from their fruit and wash them thoroughly.
+Sterilize the seeds by soaking them in 10% bleach for 10-15 minutes; this is particularly important for any seeds collected from the ground.

 Growing from Seed: Lama seeds cannot be stored for more than a few months and remain viable, therefore, you should sow your newly-collected seeds as soon as possible.
-I have used both Method One and Method Two to germinate lama seed.
+I have used both Method One and Method Two to germinate lama seeds.
 However, if you choose Method One, be sure to quickly transplant the seedlings to deeper containers before their taproots bottom-out within the vermiculite-filled tray.
 Lama seeds sprout in about a month with the stiff black root emerging from the pointed end of the seed.
 A nasty damping-off fungus often infects new seedlings, sometimes even before they shed their seedcoat; this fungus can kill a seedling in a single day.
 Therefore, as a preventative treatment, I paint the seedling’s stem with a sulfur paste using a cotton swab.
-Sometimes the seedling’s cotyledons has a difficult time shedding the seedcoat.
+Sometimes the seedling’s cotyledons have a difficult time shedding the seedcoat.
 Avoid the temptation to manually help the seedling because you can easily damage the cotyledons or accidentally “tear its head off.”
-Rather, a gentle misting once or twice a day seems to help the cotyledons break free and throw-off the seedcoat.
+Rather, a gentle misting once or twice a day seems to help the cotyledons break free and throw off the seedcoat.
 Once the lama seedling has produced its first true leaf, I normally try to accelerate its growth by applying a controlled-release or standard liquid fertilizer.
 Scale insects often infest seedlings and young plants.
 Eliminate these by hand or with horticultural oil.
-With their long taproot, lama are unsuitable as longterm container plants; once it reaches six or more inches tall, outplant your lama seedling into the garden or restoration site.
+With its long taproot, lama is unsuitable as longterm container plant; once it reaches six or more inches tall, outplant your lama seedling in the garden or restoration site.

 Growing from Cuttings: I have never grown lama from cuttings.
 I don’t know of anyone who has tried.

 Growth in the Garden: I wish I had more experience with lama in a garden setting; nearly all my insights come from lama I’ve outplanted into restoration sites.
 Outplanted without care in a restoration site, lama grow very slowly for the first two to three years, barely reaching a foot in height.
-Underground, I am certain (because of my autopsies of dead lama) the small plants are diverting nearly all their energy to root growth; a one foot tall lama can have a 2-3 foot deep taproot.
+Underground, I am certain (because of my autopsies of dead lama) that the small plants are diverting nearly all their energy to root growth; a one-foot-tall lama can have a 2-3 foot deep taproot.
 During these early years, I have lost about half the lama I’ve outplanted.
 While a few died from infestations of root mealybugs, most died during the hot dry summer from, I believe, lack of water.
 What was frustrating was the plants showed little or no signs of drought stress.
 One day they looked fine; a week later they were brown and dead.
 Translating this experience to the garden, my advice is to regularly water your lama for the first one to two years.
 However, remember, this is primarily a dry forest tree.
-So, regularly translates to no more than once-a-week watering.
+So, regularly translates to no more than once a week watering.
 After lama reach about two feet in height, I have found them remarkably resilient.
 Their leaves continue to be chewed upon by Chinese rose beetles and grasshoppers but they slowly grow about one foot taller each year.
 After five years in the ground, perhaps sooner in a garden setting, lama begin to flower and may set fruit.
 Lama are dioecious (separate pollen-producing and fruit-producing trees), although there may be trees that have both female and male flowers; I just haven’t seen them.
 Therefore, if your goal is to have a lama tree loaded with colorful (and edible) fruit, you’ll need to plant more than one lama in your garden and be lucky enough to have at least one male tree and one female tree.

 Diseases & Pests: As previously mentioned, lama can be attacked by a small eriophyid mite that causes the tree to produce finely branched growths on the branches.
 However, I have yet to see this happen to a cultivated tree.
 While watering a young lama is likely beneficial, watering more mature trees is probably not.
 Except during drought, watering an older lama will increase the chances a soil fungus or bacterial disease will attack and kill your tree.
 Watch for root mealybugs, usually accompanied by ants, on young lama.
 Drench the roots with a horticultural oil and systemic insecticide mix to eliminate the mealybugs.
 Chinese rose beetles and other chewing insects will periodically disfigure lama leaves.
 (Lama leaves are long-lived, so, this damage is more noticeable than on plants with short-life leaves.)
 Refer to Enemies in the Garden for ways to deal with Chinese rose beetles.
 Recently, I've seen cultivated lama infested with lobate lac scale (Paratachardina pseudolobata), an alien scale insect first appearing in Hawai‘i in 2012.
 This is a particularly nasty pest, and the full impact it might have on lama in the wild is yet unknown.
 In the garden, I have combated this scale by repeatedly spraying the tree with horticultural oil and drenching its roots with a systemic insecticide.